JETSCAPE/SummerSchool2020/hydro_session/README.md

 The JETSCAPE framework employs the Trento model to generate event-by-event initial energy density profile.
-The energy density profile is then passed to the hydrodynamics module (MUSIC), which will evolve the collision system from a hot QGP phase to hadron gas phase.
+The energy density profile is then passed to the hydrodynamics module (MUSIC), which will evolve the collision system from a hot QGP phase to the hadron gas phase.
 Optionally, pre-equilibrium dynamics modeled by free-streaming can be included between the Trento and hydrodynamics.
 In the dilute hadronic phase, fluid cells will convert to individual hadrons.
 This process is denoted as the particlization.
 The JETSCAPE framework uses iSS to perform particlization.
-The produced hadrons can be fed to a hadronic transport model (SMASH) which accounts for scattering processes among hadrons and decays of excited resonance states.
+The produced hadrons can be fed to a hadronic transport model (SMASH), which accounts for scattering processes among hadrons and decays of excited resonance states.

 ## Setup a docker container

-In this session, we need to launch a docker container that supports jupyter notebook.
+In this session, we need to launch a docker container that supports the jupyter notebook.
 Please use the following command:

 **macOS:**